RuiminHuang/DSTransNet/README.md

 ## Citation

-If you find the code useful, please consider citing our paper using the following BibTeX entry.
+If you find this repository useful for your research, please consider citing our paper using the following BibTeX entry.

 ```bibtex
 @article{huang2025dstransnet,